-Potentially preventable hospitalisations (PPHs) for chronic conditions that potentially could have been prevented by timely and adequate health care in the community.
+Potentially preventable hospitalisations (PPHs) are certain hospital admissions (both public and private) that potentially could have been prevented by timely and adequate health care in the community.
 There are 10 chronic conditions that are classified as potentially preventable through behaviour modification, lifestyle change and timely care: angina, asthma, bronchiectasis, COPD, congestive cardiac failure, diabetes complications, hypertension, iron deficiency anaemia, nutritional deficiencies, and rheumatic heart diseases.